 Run a simple "read-only" action first (for example, listing campaigns) before attempting changes.

-Tip: If you’re using OAuth, your first tool call should trigger a browser consent screen.
-If you don’t see it, jump to the troubleshooting section below.
+Tip: If you're using OAuth, connecting (or your first tool call) should trigger a browser consent screen.
+If you don't see it, jump to the troubleshooting section below.

-Practical Application: Create a specialized “lemlist agent” command (Claude Code)
+Practical Application: Create a specialized "lemlist agent" in Claude Code

-If you use Claude Code, you can create a custom command that “loads” a lemlist-focused agent prompt.
+If you use Claude Code, you can create a custom skill that "loads" a lemlist-focused agent prompt.
 This is helpful if you frequently use lemlist for campaign audits, lead sourcing, and sequence optimization.

 Common agent workflows to include: